Welcome to Rosecliff

 - Residents of the neighborhood have the option to purchase swim and tennis memberships from the Carrington community, which is right next door to Rosecliff.

-- Residents are also close enough to commute to Charlotte’s top employers, like American Airlines, Harris Teeter, Wells Fargo, Bank of America, Carolinas Healthcare System, and Duke Energy.
+- Residents are also close enough to commute to Charlotte’s top employers, like American Airlines, Harris Teeter, Wells Fargo, Bank of America, Atrium Health, and Duke Energy.

-- Rosecliff is less than 10 miles from the top hospital in the region, Carolinas Medical Center and about 5 miles from Carolinas Medical Center – Pineville.
+- Rosecliff is less than 10 miles from the top hospital in the region, Atrium Health’s Carolinas Medical Center and about 5 miles from Atrium Health – Pineville.

-- Bella Fresco – Open in 2013 in the Arboretum Shopping Center, the restaurant serves an assortment of fresh Italian and Mediterranean cuisine, all made from scratch.
+- Bella Fresco – Located in the Arboretum Shopping Center, the restaurant serves an assortment of fresh Italian and Mediterranean cuisine, all made from scratch.
 Enjoy dishes like a lamb burger, shrimp scampi, or a Cajun panini, and follow them up with a delicious scoop of gelato.

 - Cajun Yard Dog – Another exciting restaurant in Arboretum is Cajun Yard Dog.
 The colorful Cajun café serves up friendly service, great prices, and best of all, food that tastes like it came straight from Louisiana.
 Enjoy dishes like crawfish etouffee, jambalaya, and red beans and rice.